 III.
 The qualities of a servant of God ( Verses 24-26)

-Who is the Lord’s bond-servant?
+- Who is the Lord’s bond-servant?

-What is he/she like?
+- What is he/she like?

-How should a Bible teacher treat those he/she is teaching?
+- How should a Bible teacher treat those he/she is teaching?

 - What kind of attitude should you have when you respond to them?

-What is the goal when correcting these people?
+- What is the goal when correcting these people?

-- Verse 24 – Here Paul encourages Timothy in the type of character qualities he will need to be a godly teacher of others.
+1. Verse 24 – Here Paul encourages Timothy in the type of character qualities he will need to be a godly teacher of others.
 Christian leaders are first of all servants.
 We are not to lead as the world leads.
 We are not to lead through intimidation or force.
 Jesus warned His disciples about not lording it over those under them.
 Timothy was a young man entrusted with great responsibility.
 He was a pastor.
 He was a teacher.
 He likely appointed elders.
 He oversaw numerous churches.
 Yet he was not to use his authority as a commander or a dictator.

-- Verse 25 – With gentleness correcting the opposition.
-The goal is that they will repent.
+2. Verse 25 – With gentleness correcting the opposition.
+The goal is that they would repent.
 The action is correcting (not just letting it go.)
 The attitude is gentleness (not harsh.)

-- Verse 26 – We should have compassion for these people, because they are being deluded by Satan.
+3. Verse 26 – We should have compassion for these people, because they are being deluded by Satan.
 They are in the same situation that we would be in apart from God’s grace working in our lives.
 Since Satan is holding them captive, we should also have a duel pronged plan of attack including prayer and correcting.